finnigar/finnigar/README.md

        * Fill out the questions on this page, and hit submit, or,
        * Scroll to the bottom of the page, and click "skip this step."
   5. Verify your email.
   6. Create a new repository by entering a name for it, and clicking submit.
 Your repository is where your files are stored. **Note: You will have the option of choosing a public or private repository.
-In order to use GitHub Pages you must have a public repository**
+In order to use GitHub Pages, you must have a public repository**
   ![Create new repository](https://user-images.githubusercontent.com/57049086/67639423-6ba51880-f8bd-11e9-9bfd-d7cf7545511d.JPG)

    Congratulations!
 Your GitHub account is now set up and ready for use.

 #### B. Learn Markdown
- Now that you have created a GitHub account, you will need to learn Markdown!
+ Now that you have created a GitHub account, you will need to learn Markdown.
 GitHub uses a tool called (GitHub Flavoured) Markdown for formatting/editing documents.
 Markdown is different than tools you may be familiar with, such as Word.
 Here are a few of the basics which you may find useful in Markdown:
  1. **Headings:**
     * There are 6 levels of headings in Markdown.
     * To use headings, begin the line with a "#", followed by a space.